 We know these changes can be confusing.
 Here are some helpful resources:

-As part of the Arkansas Insurance Department, provides guidance relating to the ACA and other federal laws.
-Protects the rights of Arkansas consumers by working with various state and federal agencies.
-Addresses consumer, broker and insurance carrier questions and issues.
+As part of the Arkansas Insurance Department, RHLD provides guidance on ACA and other federal laws.
+It protects the rights of Arkansas consumers by working with various state and federal agencies.
+It also addresses consumer, broker and insurance carrier questions and issues.

 Shop for an individual plan underwritten by QualChoice and administered by Ambetter from Arkansas Health & Wellness on the federal Health Insurance Marketplace.
 You may be able to get a subsidy (help with paying the premium).

-A trusted source on national health issues.
-Information on all aspects of healthcare and health insurance.
+This foundation is a trusted source on national health issues.
+It provides information and insight on all aspects of healthcare and health insurance.

-CCIIO is charged with helping put into action many reforms of the ACA, which was signed into law in 2010.
-CCIIO works with states to create and maintain new Health Insurance Marketplaces.
+CCIIO is charged with helping put into action many reforms of the ACA.
+It works with states to create and maintain new Health Insurance Marketplaces.